Got a minute to help? Take our quick website survey>

-Being patient and giving can feel like part of the normal give and take of any relationship, but sometimes you might find yourself spending a lot more time and effort helping someone else.
+Being patient and giving support can feel like part of the normal give and take of any relationship.
+But sometimes you might find that you spend a lot more time and effort helping someone else.

 - giving emotional support

 - helping someone cope with or seek help for a mental health problem

 - providing personal care like washing and going to the toilet

 - budgeting and looking after finances

 - supporting them to live alongside other people in your household

 - helping others understand the needs of the person you are caring for